VTTI/Action-Recognition/README.md

 # General overview

 MMAction2 is an open-source toolbox for video understanding based on PyTorch.
 It is a part of the OpenMMLab project.
 In this repo we provide a working Dockerfile, and python scripts to process videos for action recognition using the the Action Recognition Models, and the Spatio Temporal Action Detection Models.
-We have performed experiments on the following datasets-
+We have performed experiments on 2 datasets- PoseML (RGB videos of drivers) and SHRP2 (Low-quality videos of drivers)
-1. PoseML: RGB videos of drivers
-2. SHRP2: Low-quality videos of drivers

 The files required to test an mmaction2 model are : checkpoint(s) (`.pth`), config_file (`.py`) and classes_file(`.txt`).